pierreghesqui/FiberQ/README.txt

 FIBERQ : Open-source algorithm for automatic quantification of DNA fibers
 -------------------------------------------------------------------------
-PLEASE CITE THE FOLLOWING ARTICLE IF YOU USE THIS SOFTWARE :
+PLEASE CITE THE FOLLOWING ARTICLE IF YOU USE THIS SOFTWARE IN A PUBLICATION :
-TODO...
+Ghesquière, P., Elsherbiny, A., Fortier, E., McQuaid, M., Mazzaferri, J., Bélanger, F., Cheriet, F., Wurtele, H., & Costantino, S. (2019).
+An open-source algorithm for rapid unbiased determination of DNA fiber length.
+DNA Repair.

 In this file, you will find a description of the software FiberQ for the quantification of DNA fiber length.